Twenty-five years ago, a television channel dedicated solely to food came into our homes. Yes, the Food Network.

 Indeed, discussions about food have permeated our lives, whether we like it or not.
 “Food talk” is now inescapable in our society.
 For example, until we had these television shows, online videos, and websites, who had heard much about umami taste, which has been taking the culinary world by storm for the past decade?

-If you’re not up to speed on umami and its exquisite, savory taste, you can start on an “umami learning journey” by checking out these videos:
+If you’re not up to speed on umami and its exquisite, savory taste, you can start on an “umami learning journey” to understand how does umami taste.
+Check out these videos:

 Chef Chris Koetke is Vice President of both the Kendall College School of Culinary Arts and Laureate International Universities Center of Excellence in Culinary Arts.
 In this video, “Umami and the Five Basic Tastes” he explains the fifth taste of umami and how the amino acid glutamate is picked up by receptors on the tongue, sending biological signals of “protein” to our brains.
 Chef Chris talks about the many sources of glutamate in foods – it’s one of the most abundant amino acids in our bodies and in our foods.